#[versioned]

 generated piece of code for explanation purposes.
 It should be noted, that

 the exact code can diverge from what is being depicted in this guide.
-For
+Most

 It is important to note that this macro must be placed before any other (derive) macros and attributes.
 Macros supplied before the versioned macro will be erased, because the original struct, enum or module (container) is erased, and new containers are generated.
 This ensures that the macros and attributes are applied to the generated versioned instances of the container.